natdosan/natdosan.github.io/ml-reference.md

 toc_sticky: true
 ---

-This [repository](https://github.com/natdosan/ML-Reference) includes notes and links to organizations & courses (or their equivalent counterparts) I have taken at UC San Diego / UC Berkeley.
+This [repository](https://github.com/natdosan/ML-Reference) includes notes (primarily slides) and links to organizations & courses (or their equivalent counterparts) I have taken at UC San Diego / UC Berkeley.
+For my own notes, see below.

 ## Important
 - 5/18/23 - The College of Computing, Data Science, and Society has been formed at UC Berkeley.